[email protected] Lagos, Nigeria

 Test idea: A/B test trust badges visible vs. hidden at payment step.

-Common Mistakes in Conversion Optimization
+Common Mistakes in Checkout Funnel Optimization

 1. Optimizing for clicks, not revenue: A change might increase clicks but decrease average order value.
 Always measure revenue impact.